 Just like us, dogs’ cognitive function deteriorates with age.
 Sadly, this can also compromise the other systems in their bodies.

-But, by feeding your senior dog with meals that are high in omega-3 fatty acids like EPA and DHA, you are providing your dog with its much-needed brain food.
+But, by feeding your senior dog meals high in omega-3 fatty acids like EPA and DHA, you are providing your dog with much-needed brain food.

-Also, antioxidants help in maintaining a healthy cognitive function and reduces inflammation in older dogs.
+Also, antioxidants help maintain a healthy cognitive function and reduce inflammation in older dogs.

 Antioxidants are found in fruits and veggies such as dark leafy vegetables, broccoli, tomatoes, and berries.
-While salmon and trout are rich in omega-3 fatty acids.
+At the same time, salmon and trout are rich in omega-3 fatty acids.

-A lot of high-quality dog food contains these nutrients but a senior dog would benefit from higher quantities.
-When selecting dog food, we recommend that you look for the all life stage diet because these have higher amounts of DHA needed by your senior dog.
+Many high-quality dog food contains these nutrients, but a senior dog would benefit from higher quantities.
+When selecting dog food, we recommend that you look for the all-life stage diet because these have higher amounts of DHA needed by your senior dog.

 2. Muscle Food

 As your dog gets older, its muscle mass begins to decrease.
-If this is not addressed, in time, your once active dog would find it too difficult to move around.
-But you can prevent this from happening by feeding your pet with protein that comes from a good quality real meat.
+If this is not addressed, your once active dog will find it too difficult to move around in time.
+But you can prevent this by feeding your pet with protein from good quality real meat.